-If you have to leave your home, take your pet with you if at all possible.
-You are the best person to take care of your pet.
-Also, as the American Veterinary Medical Association (AVMA) pointed out in a brochure it issued about preparing for a disaster, if the situation is dangerous for people, it is dangerous for animals, too.
+If you must evacuate, take your pets with you if at all possible.
+You’re the best person to care for them.
+Also, as the American Veterinary Medical Association pointed out in its brochure about preparing for a disaster, if the situation is dangerous for people, it’s dangerous for animals, too.

 Assemble all of this into a disaster kit that you can grab as you leave.

 Relying on a neighbor